okihita/bijak-mengeluh/STYLE_GUIDE.md

 ## Code Style

 ### Frontend

-- Use TypeScript strict mode

 - Prefer functional components
 - Use Tailwind for styling
 - Extract reusable logic to hooks

 ### Backend
 - Type hints for all functions
 - Docstrings for public APIs

-- Use async/await for I/O

 - Keep handlers thin (logic in services)

 ---